-My sizing stats:
+My personal sizing stats:

-5’7″ 160 lbs
+- 5’7″ 170 lbs

-Tops – Size M
+- Tops – Size M/L

-Pants – Size 8
+- Pants – Size 10

-7 Tips to Dress Postpartum Belly Pooch:
+7 Ways to Dress to Hide Belly Pooch:

 (Some affiliate links are provided below.
 Full disclosure here.)

-1. Tie Waist Tops
+1. Tie Waist Tops and Dresses

 I love that tie waist is a big trend currently because it is so good at hiding all of the bumps and pooches!
 Woo to the hoo!

-2. Maxi Dresses
+2. Midi & Maxi Dresses